do87/poly/README.md

 ## Agent Runs

-Every agent has a set of plans it implements, and labels to identify it
+Every agent has labels to identify it, and a list of plans it implements
 - A plan could be a piece of code for executing a terraform plan
 - Agents that implement the same plans can run with different labels.
 A label could be `prod` or `dev` for example